Professional and Institutional Development Program

 About the program

-The Professional and Institutional Development Program funds projects that develop the capacity of communities to perform ten core functions of governance, such as:
+The Professional and Institutional Development Program funds projects that develop the capacity of communities to perform 10 core functions of governance, including:

 - community involvement

 - planning and risk management

 - information management and information technology

 - basic administration